djmaze/resticker/README.md

 - `RESTIC_CHECK_ARGS` - If specified `restic check` is run with the given arguments, e.g. `--read-data-subset=10%` to check a randomly choosen subset (10%) of the repository pack files.
 Without option, only the structure of the repository is checked.
 The option `--read-data-subset` will also check data, at the cost of transfering them from the repository.; e.g. for B2 concurrent connection settings and verbose logging: `-o b2.connections=10 --verbose`.
 - (Additional variables as needed for the chosen backup target.
 E.g. `B2_ACCOUNT_ID` and `B2_ACCOUNT_KEY` for Backblaze B2.
 See official restic documentation about [supported environment variables](https://restic.readthedocs.io/en/stable/040_backup.html#environment-variables).)
 - `TZ` - Optional.
 Set your timezone for the correct cron execution time.
+- `SKIP_INIT` - Skip initialization of the restic repository, even if it can not be accessed.
+- `SKIP_INIT_CHECK`- Do not fail, if initialization of the restic repository fails for whatever reason.

 ### Using the `rclone` repository type